3.0 Release 1

 11 December 2015

-Version 3.0 of the Data Standard is now being assessed by Credit Reporting Bodies to commence development of their test systems for Credit Providers to use.
-This new version will enable reporting of Hardship information which will become mandatory when reporting CCR from 1 July 2022.
+Version 3.0 of the Data Standard is now being implemented by Credit Reporting Bodies with Credit Providers moving to upgrade to this version during 2022.
+This will enable reporting of Hardship information which will become mandatory when reporting CCR from 1 July 2022.

-Version 2.0 is operational with Credit Reporting Bodies and is being adopted by Credit Providers.
-Subversion 2.1 is being implemented by Credit Reporting Bodies to enable reporting of BNPL accounts.
-Once operational it need only be adopted by Credit Providers that will report BNPL accounts on the Version 2 reporting platform.
+Version 2.0 is operational with Credit Reporting Bodies and has been adopted by many Credit Providers.
+Subversion 2.1 has been implemented by Credit Reporting Bodies to enable reporting of BNPL accounts.
+It need only be adopted by Credit Providers that will report BNPL accounts on the Version 2 reporting platform.
 The Version 3 reporting platform also supports reporting of BNPL accounts.